U.S. labor wins skirmish with Persian Gulf carrier, but may lose the war

 A U.S. Transportation Department (DOT) decision to deny a code-sharing application by Air Serbia—previously Jat Airways—has won the praise of Air Line Pilots Association International (ALPA).
 But it serves as only a short-term victory for U.S. labor, in light of parent owner Etihad Airways' expansion plans.
 The Transportation Department on Jan.
 17 reportedly denied a Jat application to provide code-share service on Etihad flights, “just as Etihad was negotiating for a 49% ownership stake in ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "DOT Code-Share Rejection Is Minor ForEtihad".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "DOT Code-Share Rejection Is Minor ForEtihad".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.